ilg-physics-ucsb/physics6-manual/6CL/WaveOptics/WaveOptics.md

 Now we will look at interference and diffraction happening at the same time.
 This is much more like what you would see in real life.

-1. Adjust the separation slider until there are two slits again, somewhere around $200\mu m$.
+1. Adjust the separation slider until there are two slits again, somewhere around $200\:\mu m$.
-2. Adjust the width to about $25 \mu m$.
+2. Adjust the width to about $25\:\mu m$.
 3. Make sure the diffraction checkbox is still on.

 Notice the outline of the diffraction envelope and the interference pattern inside of it.
-Also notice that where the diffraction envelope goes to zero, there is not a maximum even if the interference equation says there should be one.
+Also notice that where the diffraction envelope goes to zero, there is not a maximum, even if the interference equation says there should be one.

 3. To help see this, try turning diffraction on and off, and pay close attention to where the diffraction envelope goes to zero.

 :::Note
-This is important, because if we are labeling the interference maxima (-2, -1, 0, 1, 2, 3, etc.), we want to make sure that we still label the interference maxima that are at the zero point of the diffraction envelope.
+This is important, because if we are labeling the interference maxima (-2, -1, 0, 1, 2, 3, etc.), we want to make sure that we still label the interference maxima that are at the zero points of the diffraction envelope.
 :::

 4. Make sure that diffraction is checked in order to see the diffraction effects.